csipsz/frontend-philosophers/README.md

 <b>SO THE INTELLECTUAL PROPERTY BELONGS TO THEM.</b>

-Use it only locally, or please create your own seed data for it.
+Use it only locally, or please create your own seed data.

 <h1>INSTRUCTIONS:</h1>